 Some compilers will actually complain about the code as it is written in Fragment 4.1.
-The "problem" is that technically calloc() returns a void pointer-it is simply the address of the start of a block of memory, but we have not said what is stored at that memory.
+The "problem" is that technically calloc() returns a void pointer-it is simply the address of the start of a block of memory, but we have not said what is stored in that memory.
 We want a pointer to doubles since we will be storing double precision variables in this memory.
-The compiler really already knows this since we are storing the address in ez which is a pointer to doubles.
+The compiler really already knows this since we are storing the address in $e_z$ which is a pointer to doubles.
 Nevertheless, some compilers will give a warning because of line 7.
-Therefore, to ensure that compilers do not complain, it would be best to replace line 7 with
+Therefore, to ensure that compilers do not complain, it would be best to replace line 7 with r ez = (double \)calloc(num\elements, sizeof(double));

-'''

-ez = (double )calloc(num_elements, sizeof(double));

-'''